 ISA 720 The directors are responsible for the other information.
-Other information comprises the information included in the Annual Report, but does not include the financial statements and our auditor's report thereon.
+Other information comprises the information in the reports accompanying the Annual Financial Statements, other than our auditor's report thereon.

-Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon, other than that prescribed by the Kenyan Companies Act, as set out below.